Maximizing Your Web Content for Higher Revenue

 The Importance of Creating Inbound Links to Increase Web Revenue

 I touched on this when I discussed linking to related articles.
 Now, take it step further: work to create inbound links to your articles.
 We hear this all the time but doing this each day can make a difference.

 An easy method to do this is to set a goal of so many inbound links each day.
 If a person were to create two inbound links each day, in one year this would be 730 inbound links to their articles.

 Another goal is to aim for 10 inbound links per article.
 The easiest method by far: if you create web content across a number of sites, identify which sites allow for external links and routinely add your article links in your content, thus creating external links that become inbound links to your other articles.

-  Make use of Do Follow sites that allow external links and by all means, create related articles as the free article directory sites.
-While these may have been Google slapped, they still offer a powerful method of traffic generation because each time any of these articles are used by others, your author info and links have to be included.
+Make use of Do Follow sites that allow external links and by all means, create related articles at the free article directory sites.
+While these may have been Google-slapped, they still offer a method of traffic generation because each time any of these articles are used by others, your author info and links have to be included.

 By far, I've found that writing articles at free article directories and using these to create inbound links to my other articles, has been a powerful method of increasing views and bumping up my web revenue.

 When you evaluate the earnings potential of your articles, you begin to think of different methods to maximize your web content for the greatest possible web revenue.
 The time you invest will pay off in the months and years to come.